 - Explain how to construct and modify SmartTexts, SmartLists, SmartSets, Order Groups and Preference lists.

-- Describe how standardizing the approach to ordering workflows enhances clinical staff productivity and has the potential to increase nurse and patient safety.
+- Discuss how standardizing the approach to ordering workflows enhances clinical staff productivity and has the potential to increase clinician satisfaction and patient safety.

-This course will be held via Live Webcast and/or at the Epic Campus, Voyager Hall - Training Room: TBD
+This course will be held via Live Webcast.

 Planning Committee Members, Trainers and ICEP Staff